brucek/trolly/README.md

 * `npm run package:reinstall` - Reinstall all dependencies
 * `npm run package:updates` - shows a list over dependencies with a higher version number then the current one - if any
 * `npm run package:upgrade` - Automaticly upgrade all dependencies and update package.json
+* `npm run asset-server` - starts a asset server with hot module replacement (WDS) on port 8080

 ## Unit tests